The first fortepiano recording of a collection belatedly gaining recognition beyond pianophile circles as a major keyboard cycle of late Romanticism.

-Roberto Commellato’s new version therefore brings something new to the work’s selective but distinguished discography.
+Alessandro Commellato’s new version therefore brings something new to the work’s selective but distinguished discography.
 He has already established himself in his native Italy as a leading exponent of historically informed keyboard performance.
 This reputation is reflected in his Brilliant Classics discography of fortepiano albums of music by Beethoven (the complete early variations, 95245), concertos by Hummel (94338 and 95894) and cello sonatas by Beethoven’s contemporary and diarist Ferdinand Ries (95206).

 Praise for Alessandro Commellato on Brilliant Classics:

 ‘These performances are excellent… the soloists play with an invigorating sense of delight.’
 (Fanfare: Hummel, 95894)

 ‘Full of pathos and longing and brilliantly realized here by the duo of Nasillo and Commellato.’
 (Fanfare: Ries, 95206)

 A famous anecdote tells of an evening in Rossini's Parisian salon.
 Sigismond Thalberg had just finished performing at the piano when Rossini said: "Agree that Thalberg has just given you a singing lesson such as you have never had", referring to the cantabile, refinement and expressiveness of the pianist's touch.